2017

 Whirlpool (UK) Appliances

-Concerns summary Whirlpool's risk assessments for appliance fires were inadequate, with a dismissive approach to field data like reported fires.
+Concerns summary (AI summary) Whirlpool's risk assessments for appliance fires were inadequate, with a dismissive approach to field data like reported fires.
 This prevents timely learning and proactive measures to enhance product safety and save lives.